Loading...

 Sofia wants to construct a probability tree.

-This tree will show the events of her winning or Laura winning or the game ending in a draw and both winning some sweets.
+This tree will show the events of her winning or Laura winning or the game ending a draw and both winning some sweets.

 What is the minimum number of branches that this tree could have?
-Pause now to answer this question.
+Pause now, to answer this question.

-This event probability tree could have three branches: one for Sofia winning, one for Laura winning, and one for them drawing.
+One for Sofia winning, one for Laura winning, and one for them drawing.

 Remember, this probability tree only shows events rather than the individual outcomes of that spinner.

-Which remaining event goes in that box?
+So far, this tree has two of the three events already labelled, which remaining event goes in that box?
 Pause now to look at the events and answer this question.

-We've got Sofia winning, them drawing, what's left over is Laura winning.
+We've got Sofia winning, them drawing, What's left over is Laura winning.

 This is the only one of the three events not already mentioned.

-What probability goes into this box?
+Next, check, what probability goes into this box?
 What is the probability of Laura winning?
 Pause here and use the spinner to inform your answer.

-And the answer is 3/9.
+And the answer is three ninths.

 Next up, what probability goes into this box instead?
 Pause to consider the conditions for which Sofia wins.

-What is the most likely event from this trial?
+Five ninths, Sofia has fully constructed the probability tree with these three events shown what is the most likely event from this trial?
 Pause now to answer this question, Sofia winning is the most likely event at five out of nine compared to the lower three out of nine for Laura winning and one out of nine for them drawing.

 Okay, onto the practise task.